javitausia/geocean-nz-ss/_sources/README.md

 Once you have installed it on your PC, open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command to go to the folder where you have cloned this repository.

-Create a new environment named `stormsurge` with all the required packages:
+Create a new environment named `ssnz` with all the required packages:

 ```
-conda env create -f environment.yml -n stormsurge
+conda env create -f environment.yml
 ```

 ### 4.2 Activate conda environment

-All the required packages have been now installed in an environment called `stormsurge`.
+All the required packages have been now installed in an environment called `ssnz`.
 Now, activate this new environment:

 ```
-conda activate stormsurge
+conda activate ssnz
 ```

 ## Additional support: